top of page

 Help fight hunger in our Area with the Little Free Pantry

 Share what you can, take what you need!
-Our food pantry is almost empty again!
-We know it is a busy time of year for all, however, please remember to make food donations.
-Our community is in need.
-Canned vegetables, soups, pasta, spaghetti sauce and olive oil have been requested by visitors to the pantry.
-Thank you for your generosity.
+Olive oil, soups, pasta, storage/sandwich bags, and soap have been requested by visitors to the pantry.
 St. Mary’s Little Free Pantry is dedicated to combating hunger and nurturing our community.
-Anyone can support this effort by donating nonpe
+Anyone can support this effort by donating nonperishable items like oatmeal, cereal, cake mix, pancake mix, fruit bars, granola bars, canned fruit, and peanut butter.
+You can place donations directly into the pantry (on the corner of Lancaste

 Around St. Mary's